History of Hong Kong: 1990 to 1997

 On 4 April 1990, the Hong Kong Basic Law was officially accepted as the mini-constitution of the Hong Kong SAR after the handover.
 The pro-Beijing bloc welcomed the Basic Law, calling it the most democratic legal system to ever exist in the PRC.
 The pro-democratic bloc criticised it as not democratic enough.
 In July 1992, Chris Patten was appointed as the last British governor of Hong Kong.
 Patten had been the chairman of the Conservative Party in the United Kingdom until he lost his parliamentary seat in the general election earlier that year.
 Relations with the PRC government in Beijing became increasingly strained, as Patten introduced democratic reforms that increased the number of elected members in the Legislative Council.
 The PRC government viewed this as a breach of the Basic Law.
-On 1 July 1997, Hong Kong was handed over to Communist China by the United Kingdom.
+On 1 July 1997, Hong Kong was handed over to the PRC by the United Kingdom.
 The old Legislative Council, elected under Chris Patten's reforms, was replaced by the Provisional Legislative Council elected by a selection committee whose members were appointed by the PRC government.
 Tung Chee Hwa assumed duty as the first chief executive of Hong Kong, elected in December by a selection committee with members appointed by the PRC government.
 He immediately reappointed the entire team of policy secretaries, guaranteeing significant continuity.

 China Airlines Boeing 747 crash landed and ended up in the harbour.